 If you choose to cycle your fish tank (setting up a working filtration system), it is usually recommended to attempt this in a tank that is at least 5 gallons in size.
 Otherwise, it may be hard to achieve stable tank conditions.
 There are two ways to cycle a fish tank: with fish in the tank or a fishless cycle.
 The process of “cycling” a tank will not be detailed here.
 As mentioned previously, if you choose to use a tank with a filtration system, make sure it is on the lowest setting possible to avoid current in the tank.
 Also, your tank should be set up in a manner in which your betta or his fins cannot get stuck to the air intake in the tank.
+Otherwise it will harm the betta care process.
 Watch your betta carefully when you first begin running a filtration system; if you notice your betta appears stressed or frantic, it is best to remove him and place him in an uncycled tank or bowl.
 This will be beneficial for his stress level, health, and happiness.

 Many people prefer silk aquarium plants for use in betta tanks.
 Generally, silk plants are soft and do not contain any sharp edges, compared to fake plastic plants.
 Be sure to use the pantyhose test and file down any sharp areas on the stems until smooth.
 Thoroughly wash plants with plain water (no soap should ever enter your fish tank) and all new decorations before adding them to the tank.
 Silk plants are easy to clean, durable, and keep their nice appearance for a long time.
 Many real plants can also be used in a betta’s tank if you choose to cycle the tank with a filtration system.
 Live plants offer benefits that fake plants cannot provide, such as giving off oxygen, absorbing toxins, and harboring healthy bacteria.
 Two of the most popular choices for betta tanks are Java Moss and Java Ferns, as they are very easy to care for.
 (Java Moss can even be kept in an uncycled tank.)
 Always make sure you get your live plants from a reputable source.